The Lady Next Door

 I told Anthony he best leave them chickens alone if he knew what was good for him.
 That’s when he said I was just scared of Miss Shirley, but he wasn’t no girl and he wasn’t scared.
 Well, I wasn’t about to let Anthony call me no chicken.
-So I dared him to him to do it.
+So I dared him to do it.
 What’s more, I said I’d do it if he did.

 Charlene looked at me like I was crazy.
 Anthony stood there thinking it over.
 Just when I thought he was going to slink on away, he said, “Let’s do it, then.”